Prismik/prismik.github.io/content/projects/slash/index.md

 ```

 ### Destructibles
 Some actors can be destroyed because they've been converted to mesh collection.
-These meshes are fragmented in several parts which are held together by a "force".
-Granted that we apply enough counter force on the mesh, it will fall apart and the pieces will be thrown in various directions.
+These meshes are fragmented in several parts which are held together by a force.
+Granted that we apply enough counterforce on the mesh, it will fall apart and the pieces will be thrown in various directions.
 One of the ways we do this in Unreal Engine is by applying a strain at a point of impact, then we give them a linear motion with a physics field.

 {{< blueprint src="https://blueprintue.com/render/dcx601b3/" height="500px">}}